 Athens (Piraeus), Greece

-Athens serves as the gateway to most Eastern Mediterranean cruises, and for good reason.
-The city’s crowning glory is the Acropolis, with its iconic Parthenon temple overlooking the modern metropolis.
-The nearby Acropolis Museum houses thousands of artefacts from the ancient site.
-Beyond the ancient monuments, Athens offers charming neighbourhoods like Plaka with its narrow streets, traditional tavernas, and stunning views of the illuminated Acropolis at night.
+Athens serves as the starting point for most Eastern Mediterranean cruises, and for good reason.
+The city’s crowning glory is the Acropolis, with its iconic Parthenon overlooking the modern metropolis below.
+The nearby Acropolis Museum houses thousands of artefacts from the ancient site in a beautifully considered building.
+Beyond the monuments, Athens offers charming neighbourhoods like Plaka with its narrow streets, traditional tavernas, and striking views of the illuminated Acropolis at night.

 Mykonos, Greece

-Mykonos is the quintessential Greek island, with its white-washed buildings, blue-domed churches, and iconic windmills.
-Known for its vibrant nightlife and beautiful beaches, the island also offers a charming labyrinthine town with chic boutiques, art galleries, and excellent seafood restaurants.
-Nearby, the sacred island of Delos : the mythological birthplace of Apollo and Artemis : makes for a fascinating half-day excursion.
+Mykonos is the quintessential Greek island experience, with its whitewashed buildings, blue-domed chapels, iconic windmills, and a labyrinthine old town that rewards aimless exploration.
+Beyond the glamour, the island also offers good beaches within easy reach of the tender landing, and the sacred island of Delos nearby, the mythological birthplace of Apollo and Artemis, makes for a fascinating half-day excursion.

 Santorini, Greece

-Perhaps the most visually spectacular of the Greek islands, Santorini’s dramatic cliffs and caldera views are legendary.
-The island’s main towns of Fira and Oia offer breathtaking sunsets, white-washed buildings with blue domes, and narrow streets filled with shops, cafes, and galleries.
-Beyond the views, Santorini boasts unique volcanic beaches, ancient Akrotiri (a Minoan Bronze Age settlement preserved in volcanic ash), and excellent wineries.
+Perhaps the most visually spectacular of the Greek islands, Santorini‘s dramatic caldera cliffs and famous sunsets are unlike anything else in the Aegean.
+The main towns of Fira and Oia offer white-washed buildings with blue domes, and narrow streets filled with cafés, galleries, and views.
+Beyond the scenery, Santorini offers volcanic beaches, the ancient Minoan settlement at Akrotiri, and excellent local wines.

 Read our full Santorini cruise port guide →